HAKSOAT/haksoat.github.io/_posts/2024-04-30-why-log-returns.md

 1. To serve as a future reference for myself, when I forget this bit of the fundamentals
 2. To get myself to truly understand it and potentially apply this knowledge to novel situations
-3. To attempt providing an answer to someone (maybe you), that has the burning question “Why log returns?”
+3. To attempt providing an answer to someone (maybe you), that has the burning question "Why log returns?"

 Before going in to explain the various concepts, I will like to provide a trivial scenario that will serve as the basis for the breakdown to come.
 So if at some point, something does not make sense, you can refer to this scenario and hopefully it helps clarify things.